-We have shown that the pelagic migratory stock was concentrated along the highly productive Subarctic Frontal Zone during the summer months.
-We suggest that the Aleutians stock may have fed in the highly productive Alaska stream along the Aleutian Trench during summer months.
-The pelagic migratory stock moves from wintering areas into areas of high productively progressively further northwest as the season progresses from May, June, July and August (Figures 10a-c).
-The whale that was feeding in the Aleutian trench in May and in September does not follow the pattern of the pelagic migratory stock.
-The whale was feeding well north of the pelagic migratory stock in May and found to be feeding in the Aleutian trench in September, which suggests that this whale is not part of the pelagic migratory stock.
+903 We have shown that the pelagic migratory stock was concentrated along the highly productive 904 Subarctic Frontal Zone south of the North Pacific Current during the summer months.
+We 905 suggest that the Aleutians stock may have fed in the highly productive waters between the 906 Alaska Stream and the North Pacific Current along the Aleutian Trench during summer months.
+907 We have shown that the pelagic migratory stock moves from wintering areas into areas of high 908 productively progressively farther northwest as the season progresses from May, June, July and 909 August (Figs. 11a-c).
+However, the whale that was feeding in the Aleutian Trench in May and in 910 September does not follow the pattern of the pelagic migratory stock.
+The whale was feeding 911 well north of the pelagic migratory stock in May and found to be feeding in the Aleutian Trench 912 in September, which does not fit with the seasonal patterns of the pelagic migratory stock.

 Sei whales have rarely been seen in the Aleutians since whaling moved south in the late 1960s.
-Survey effort presented in Figures 14 and 15 show extensive effort in the Aleutians and across the Aleutian Trench with very few sightings reported (2 sightings on Figure 14 and no sightings on Figure 15).
+Survey effort presented in Figs. 15 and 16 show extensive effort in the Aleutians and across the Aleutian Trench with very few sightings reported (2 sightings on Fig. 15 and no sightings on Fig. 16).

-Given the former abundance of sei whales in the Aleutians (Figures 5b and 5c) and the near complete absence of sei whales at present (Figures 14 and 15), it is possible that had been a stock of sei whales that spent much of the feeding season much further north than the Subarctic Frontal Zone.
+Given the former abundance of sei whales in the Aleutians (Figs. 6b and 6c) and the near complete absence of sei whales at present (Figs. 15 and 16), it seems likely that there had been a stock of sei whales that spent much of the feeding season much farther north than the Subarctic Frontal Zone, feeding north of the North Pacific Current and into the Alaska Current in the Gulf of Alaska.